-What happens in Arlington when the lease is over?
+What happens in Arlington when the lease term ends?

-At the end of the lease in Arlington, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the owner wishes to end the lease, or conclude our rental management services, please send us written notice as described in your property management agreement.
+At the end of the lease term in Arlington, either party can opt to end the tenancy.
+The landlord could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the owner wishes to end the lease, or end our property management services, please send us written notice as described in your management agreement.

 - Month-to-month --- This will include a large rent increase.